parallelchain-io/parallelchain-docs/docs/for_users/xperience_browser_extension/create_account.md

    2. Click **IMPORT**.
    3. Click **IMPORT WITH FILE** and select the appropriate JSON file.

-    !!! note
+    !!!
+Note
-        If you are not sure how to export your JSON file, refer to [Exporting Your Account as a JSON File](#as-a-json-file).
+        If you are not sure how to export your JSON file, refer to [Exporting Account as a JSON File](#as-a-json-file).

    4. Click **IMPORT**.
 You have successfully imported your account.

 ## Locking Your Wallet
----

 <div style="display: flex; justify-content: center; gap: 10px">
     <img src="../../../img/extension/35_Three Dots Action Menu.png" style="width: 40.5%;">
     <img src="../../../img/extension/11_Lock%20Wallet.png" style="width: 40%; ">